QuantumLeaps/qpc-examples/qwin-gui/README.md

 and another for the embedded device.*

-# About QWin™ GUI Prototyping Toolkit
+# About QWin GUI Prototyping Toolkit
-QWin™ is a free GUI toolkit for prototyping embedded systems on Windows in the C or C++ programming language, including building realistic embedded front panels consisting of LCD displays (both graphic and segmented), LEDs, buttons, knobs, sliders, etc. The implementation is based on the raw Win32 API to provide simple direct mapping to C/C++ for easy integration with your embedded code.
+QWin is a free GUI toolkit for prototyping embedded systems on Windows in the C or C++ programming language, including building realistic embedded front panels consisting of LCD displays (both graphic and segmented), LEDs, buttons, knobs, sliders, etc. The implementation is based on the raw Win32 API to provide simple direct mapping to C/C++ for easy integration with your embedded code.

 > **NOTE**
 _The problem of building GUI prototypes of embedded devices on the desktop